zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # For example, in SwiftUI…

+- …all events are observed and delivered to views
 - …the coordinator architecture has the coordinator itself as a `View`[^1]
 - …some `View`s acts as containers/view models, where their view is another view[^2]

 [^1]: https://github.com/johnpatrickmorgan/FlowStacks

 [^2]: https://swiftwithmajid.com/2019/07/31/introducing-container-views-in-swiftui/

+^(for the first point) there's no delegate,

 ---